| |

 1. Buy pillow inserts that are 2 inches larger than your pillow covers.

-For our master bedroom, I bought these blue mudcloth 24″ pillow covers, but I stuffed them with 26″ inserts to make them extra full (I have a trick for getting cheap pillow inserts in a sec so hang tight).
+For our primary bedroom, I bought these blue mudcloth 24″ accent pillows covers, but I stuffed them with 26″ inserts to make them extra full (I have a little trick for getting cheap pillow inserts in a sec so hang tight).
+Whatever size pillow cover you have, choose one or two pillow sizes larger for the insert.

-The larger the throw pillows, the better.
-Anything smaller than a 22″ pillow on a bed could look kind of dinky.
+The larger the throw pillows, the better, especially on a larger bed size.
+Anything smaller than a 22″ pillow on a queen bed or king bed could look kind of dinky.

 throw pillows on a bed